bluekitchen/btstack/chipset/README.md

 For a long time, the EM9301 has been the only Bluetooth Single-Mode LE chipset with an HCI interface.
 The EM9301 can be connected via SPI or UART.
 The UART interface does not support hardware flow control and is not recommended for use with BTstack.
 The SPI mode uses a proprietary but documented extension to implement flow control and signal if the EM9301 has data to send.

 In December 2016, EM released the new EM9304 that also features an HCI mode and supports the Bluetooth 4.2. specification.
 It seems to support the Data Length Extension and probably also supports multiple LE roles.
 The EM9304 is a larger MCU that allows to run custom code on it.
 For this, an advanced mechanism to upload configuration and firmware to RAM or into an One-Time-Programmable area of 128 kB is supported.
 It supports a superset of the vendor specific commands of the EM9301.

+EM9304 is used by the 'stm32-l053r8-em9304' port in BTstack.
+The port.c file also contains an IRQ driven implementation of the SPI H4 protocol specified in the [datasheet](http://www.emmicroelectronic.com/sites/default/files/public/products/datasheets/9304-ds_0.pdf).

 **BD Addr** must be set during startup since it does not have a stored fix address.